How does Brexit affect consumer rights?

 Travel by car after a no-deal Brexit

-There are two permits you could need, depending on where you want to travel, and one lasts for longer than the other.
+There are three permits you could need depending on where you want to travel, and some IDPs last longer than others.

-Car permits for UK holidaymakers travelling in the EU can only be bought in specific post offices from February.
+Car permits for UK holidaymakers travelling in the EU and European Economic Area (EEA) can only be bought in specific post offices from February 2019.